DaMaHub/v0.01/README.md

 The Data Management Hub allows researchers to manage research data in a seamless process from experimentation to publication.
 The Data Management Hub integrates enabling scientists

-to keep sensitive data secure and, to collaborate between research groups,
+* to keep sensitive data secure and,
+* to collaborate between research groups,
-to make research data accessible, interoperable and reusable, to effortlessly publish data together with original journal articles.
+* to make research data accessible, interoperable and reusable,
+* to effortlessly publish data together with original journal articles.

-The research data infrastructure enabled with the Data Management Hub will be permanent, persistent and linked and will have a transformative potential for the way we do science in the future.
+The research data infrastructure enabled with the Data Management Hub will be permanent, persistent and linked and will have a transformative potential for the way we do science in the future

 ## References